aneelabashir786/python-notes/ML.md

 <h1>Machine Learning</h1>
 <h3>Definition</h3>

-" ML is a field of CS that uses statistical techniques to give Comuter Systems the ability to learn with data , without being explicitly programmed"
+" ML is a field of CS that uses statistical techniques to give Computer Systems the ability to learn with data , without being explicitly programmed"

 <h5>Difference bewteen  AI/ML/DL</h5>